mittelmark/oowidgets/tutorial.md

 required functionality on the fly without the need to extend a base class.
 Ths approach is more flexible, just add the required mixin classes to get some desired behaviour.
-In the following we will create a mixin class `mx::Flash` which can flash both Labels and Buttons.
+In the following we will create a mixin class `mx::Flash` which can flash Labels, Text widgets and Buttons.
 We will then add this behaviour to our classes just easily.

 Here our class which is not a widget usable by itself: